hdavis/Temperature/README.md

 # Temperature
 Repo for Temperature Data Analysis and Visualizations

-This repo includes a Python script to collect the last 30 days of temperature data from the Dark Sky Forcast web API for select cities in the US and plot the data using box plots.
-It also contains files to plot the summary data on a web map.
+This repo includes Python code to collect the last 30 days of temperature data from the Dark Sky Forecast web API for select cities in the US, extract the maximum daily temperatures, summarize the data and visualize it using box plots to show the range in maximum daily temperatures over that 30-day period for each city.

-To see the Python code and the box plots, open the Jupyter/IPython Notebook: Temperature Collection via Web API.ipynb
+This repo also contains files to plot the summary data on a web map, located at: https://hdavis.github.io/Temperature/max_temps.html.

-The web map is located at: https://hdavis.github.io/Temperature/max_temps.html
+To see the Python code and box plots, open the Jupyter/IPython Notebook: Temperature Collection via Web API.ipynb